ciscoheat/superforms-web/src/routes/components/+page.md

 </form>
 ```

-Use it by passing the data from `+page.svelte` to the component, making it much less cluttered:
+Use it by passing the form data from `+page.svelte` to the component, making it much less cluttered:

 **+page.svelte**